How to Generating DB Specification from Database>

 8. Close the Reversed Entities window.

-After creating the context sensitive ERDs, we now have a good understanding of our database.
-We can then start to document its details.
-To document the database, select the entities in the ERD and then enter the description for the entity in the Description pane.
+After creating the context-sensitive ERDs, you should have a good understanding of your database.
+You can now start documenting its details.
+To document the database, select the entities in the ERD and enter a description for each entity in the Description pane.
 You can show the Description pane by clicking the Show Description button on the right of the status bar.

 Show Description pane

-Then, select the entities one by one and enter their description.
+Then, select the entities one by one and enter their descriptions.

 Describe entity